Angra (band): Holy Land

-In 1996 Angra opened for AC/DC in Brazil and was invited to the inaugural Brazilian Monsters of Rock Festival.
+In 1996, Angra opened for AC/DC in Brazil and was invited to the inaugural Brazilian Monsters of Rock Festival.
 Following the festival, the band embarked on a Brazilian tour, with further dates in Europe in 1995.
 Holy Land - an ambitious project involving orchestration, choirs, and Brazilian rhythms - was released in 1996.
 The production was handled by Sascha Paeth and Charlie Bauerfiend.
 Holy Land proved successful and the Japanese Victor release, which included the bonus track "Queen of the Night", went gold.
 The band toured Japan for the first time following the album's success, while in France the single "Make Believe" was released.
 That same year the EP Freedom Call was released, containing cover versions of Judas Priest´s "Painkiller".
 After the tour in support of the album, the band released a six-track live album Holy Live, recorded in Paris in 1996.
 The Holy Box was released in 1998 by Lucretia Records (Italy), which included seven acoustic tracks.

-Fireworks (1998-2000)
+Fireworks (1998–2000)

-In 1998 the band released the single Lisbon, followed by the album Fireworks, produced by Chris Tsangarides.
+In 1998, the band released the single Lisbon, followed by the album Fireworks, produced by Chris Tsangarides.
 Fireworks was a departure from Angra's earlier experimental sound, focusing more on a neo-classical metal sound and lacking the Brazilian rhythms that were included in Holy Land.
 The album was the first for the Steamhammer label and appeared in North America through Century Media.
 A lengthy world tour was set up in support for the album.
 The band appeared at the Buenos Aires edition of Monsters of Rock, while they co-headlined shows in Europe with Time Machine and Stratovarius in 1999.
 Bruce Dickinson made a guest appearance during the Paris show, while the band also performed at the Wacken Open Air festival.

-Matos departure and Rebirth (2000-2004)
+Matos departure and Rebirth (2000–2004)

-During mid-2000 Angra split, parting ways with vocalist Andre Matos who took bassist Luis Mariutti and drummer Ricardo Confessori with him.
-In March 2001, the two remaining members, Kiko Loureiro and Rafael Bittencourt, announced the new line-up that included Symbols' vocalist Edu Falaschi, drummer Aquiles Priester and bassist Felipe Andreoli.
+In August 2000, Angra split, parting ways with vocalist Andre Matos who took bassist Luis Mariutti and drummer Ricardo Confessori with him.
+In March 2001, the two remaining members, Kiko Loureiro and Rafael Bittencourt, announced the new line-up that included Symbols' vocalist Edu Falaschi, drummer Aquiles Priester (Hangar) and bassist Felipe Andreoli (Karma).

 This line-up began recording instantly and the album Rebirth was released in 2001, produced by Dennis Ward.
-The album was both a critical and commercial success in Brazil and internationally, selling over 100,000 copies worldwide in less than two months.
+The album was both a critical and commercial success in Brazil and internationally, selling over 100,000 copies worldwide.
 The album went gold in Brazil that same year.
 The EP Hunters and Prey was released in 2002 which included acoustic takes of Rebirth songs, as well as other new material, a cover of "Mama" by Genesis, and their first song with lyrics in Portuguese, "Caça e Caçador" ("Hunter and Prey").

 Angra would play live in Japan, appearing in Rock Machine in Spain, Wacken Open Air in Germany and ProgPower in Atlanta, Georgia, which was their first visit to the United States.
 Following the tour, the band submitted their version of Kashmir to the compilation The Music Remains The Same (A Metal Tribute to Led Zeppelin).